TomNussbaumer/scratchpad/the_new_virtualization.md

 Nevertheless virtualization has a few drawbacks.
 Beside the upfront costs of image generation (which takes quite some time) and image transfers (also time consuming), it's quite a heavyweight approach when it comes to runtime costs in terms of startup time, memory and cpu consumption.

 Google, one of the largest players in the IT market, never really got into virtualization itself due to its heavyweight nature, but used containerization since years.
 With containerization all instances on a machine share a single kernel and the separation is done on process level.
-The benefits are:
+The additional benefits are:

 * much more lightweight memory and cpu
 * greatly reduced startup time (down from minutes to max. seconds)